piyuranjan/SNIKT/README.md

 ## 4. Full command line help

 A full version of command line help is included here for ease of use.
 However, this version of the help documentation is not guaranteed to be as up to date as from the program itself.
-Whenever in doubt, please refer to the documentation produced by running `snikt.R -h`.
+Whenever in doubt, please refer to the documentation produced by running `$ snikt.R -h`.

 ```
 SNIKT: FastQ QC and sequence over-representation check.